 Camp is open to any high school or junior college aged players

-Panita Thanatharn is in her fourth season as an assistant coach at Long Beach State.
+Panita Thanatharn is in her fifth season as an assistant coach at Long Beach State.
 Thanatharn assists with recruiting and conditioning while serving as the hitting coach, assisting head coach Kim Sowder with the offense.

 Thanatharn returned to Long Beach State for the 2011 season after spending two seasons as an assistant coach under former 49er head coach Pete Manarino at UNLV.
 During her career, she has helped teams to a pair of NCAA Tournament appearances, including the 2012 Long Beach State team.
 She also helped coach UNLV to the NCAA Tournament in 2009, while working with outfielders and hitters.
 She also served as the team's recruiting coordinator.

 Thanatharn started her coaching career at Long Beach State in 2007 where she served as the team's director of operations/assistant coach for one season.
 She helped with coaching and administrative duties, while handling the conditioning program.

 A four-year letterwinner (2002, 2005-07) at Long Beach State, Thanatharn earned a double major in exercise science and sport psychology and coaching in 2006.

 She earned a master's in kinesiology with an option in sports management from Cal State University, Long Beach in 2008.

 at the Long Beach